jonathanio/update-systemd-resolved/HACKING.md

 This project's NixOS test sets up three machines:

 1. An OpenVPN server,
-2. An OpenVPN client, and
+2. An OpenVPN client,
-3. A DNS resolver running [Dnsmasq](https://thekelleys.org.uk/dnsmasq/doc.html).
+3. A DNS resolver running an instance of [dnsmasq](https://thekelleys.org.uk/dnsmasq/doc.html) bound only to the loopback address, plus an instance of [RouteDNS](https://github.com/folbricht/routedns) bound to an address reachable by the other machines.

 The OpenVPN server and client run a [point-to-point configuration with a static key](https://openvpn.net/community-resources/static-key-mini-howto/).
 The